OAS Secretary General Offers Resignation Over Venezuela but Sets High Bar

 Almagro said further that the preconditions for his resignation included establishment of “an independent Supreme

-Court; when there is independent National Electoral Council; and when the unconstitutional National Constituent Assembly is halted.”
+Court; when there is an independent National Electoral Council; and when the unconstitutional National Constituent Assembly is halted.”
 His bottom line is that he would “resign in exchange for freedom in Venezuela.”

 If Almagro is to be taken at his word, it is now left to those countries that blocked the resolution in Cancun that would have approved a proactive OAS role in seeking resolution of the Venezuelan crisis.
 Those who opposed the resolution argued it was an attempt by certain OAS member states to “interfere” in the internal affairs of Venezuela.
+Moreover, Almagro has set a politically unrealistic, unachievable high bar.

 The question now arises: are those countries willing to take the lead, and are they capable of helping Venezuela achieve the objectives outlined by Almagro?
 Unless, of course, they believe the people of Venezuela can settle their differences among themselves without an outright civil war.
 One could stretch optimism to believe this was possible.
 But when one considers the prevailing conditions – lack of independent democratic governance and justice institutions and curtailment of free speech and peaceful assembly, then it is most improbable for a peaceful homegrown solution which protects the fundamental human rights of the people of Venezuela.